Join Us

 Vicki Schassler

-Vicki has experience of 35 years in the hospitality industry that includes fifteen years in associate relations with Marriott international and twenty years as the owner/operator of Spirits of Mt Vernon wine shop & bar.
+Vicki has over 35 years of experience in the hospitality industry that includes fifteen years in associate relations with Marriott international and twenty years as the owner/operator of Spirits of Mt Vernon wine shop & bar.
 She currently works as the Director of Community Engagement for Guilford Hall Brewery.

 Michele Vitolo